Update

 Tell Your State Attorney General to Stop Attacking Section 504

-You can do more if you live in one of the states that is bringing the case.
-You can ask your state Attorney General to drop out of the case.
+If you live in one of the nine states that are bringing the case, you can ask your state Attorney General to drop out of the case.
 You can ask them to drop out of the case in a meeting, in writing, or on the phone.
 You can ask by yourself or in a group.
 A group of people can be powerful.
 You may find a group in your community.
 You can ask disability groups like your local Center for Independent Living or a chapter of the Arc.

 How to Contact Your State Attorney General

-If you live in one of the states that is part of the lawsuit, you can contact your state Attorney General and tell them to drop out of the case.
-If you live in a state that is not part of the lawsuit, you can still contact your Attorney General and tell them to do what they can to protect Section 504 and the new rules.
+If you live in one of the nine states that is part of the lawsuit, you can contact your state Attorney General and tell them to drop out of the case.
 The red states in the image are the states bringing the case:

 The contact information for each state Attorney General involved in the case is available on this page.
 Or use this list with the contact information for all 50 state Attorney Generals.

-If you choose to write a letter to your state Attorney General, you can follow this format:
+If you write a letter to your state Attorney General, you can follow this format:

-• Say why you support Section 504 and its rules.
-Talk about why Section 504 is important to you.
-Section 504 and its rules make sure people with disabilities can be included in schools.
-Section 504 and its rules make sure people with disabilities can see their doctor.
+- Say why you support Section 504 and its rules.
+Talk about why Section 504 and Olmstead are important to you.
+Section 504 and its rules make sure people with disabilities are included.
+Section 504 allows us to live and participate in our communities instead of in nursing homes, hospitals, or segregated classrooms.

-• Say why Texas v.
-Becerra is bad.
+- Say why Texas v.
+Kennedy (2026) is bad.
 If the court agrees with the states bringing the lawsuit, people with disabilities will lose civil rights.
 These rights have protected people with disabilities for over 50 years.

-• Tell your state Attorney General to drop out of the case [or that you support Section 504].
+- Tell your state Attorney General to drop out of the case.
 If you live in a state that is part of the lawsuit, tell your Attorney General to stop attacking Section 504 and its updated rules and pull out of the lawsuit.
-If you live in a state that is not part of the lawsuit, tell your Attorney General that you support Section 504 and all its regulations.

-• If you want, ask for a meeting.
+- If you want, ask for a meeting.
 Say that you and your group would like to set up a meeting to talk about why Texas v.
-Becerra hurts people with disabilities.
+Kennedy hurts people with disabilities.

 Alaska